cilium/cilium.io/src/posts/2020-11-10-ebpf-future-of-networking/index.md

   - GKE
   - Google
 ogImage: ogimage.png
-ogSummary: "Today is an exciting day for the Cilium community: Isovalent, the company behind Cilium, is announcing its $29M Series A financing round backed by Andreessen Horowitz, Google, and Cisco.
-This is a perfect occasion to take a deeper look into where eBPF-based networking is coming from and to understand what the excitement is all about."
+ogSummary: 'Isovalent, the company behind Cilium, is announcing its $29M Series A financing round.
+Lets take a deeper look into where eBPF-based networking is coming from.'
 ---

 import authors from 'utils/author-data';